MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 Contoso will implement availability sets whenever VM workloads require high availability.
 For more information, see [Manage the availability of Windows virtual machines in Azure](https://docs.microsoft.com/azure/virtual-machines/windows/manage-availability).

-**Availability zones:**
+**Availability Zones:**

-Availability zones help protect apps and data from failures affecting an entire datacenter within a region.
+Availability Zones help protect apps and data from failures affecting an entire datacenter within a region.

-- Each availability zone represents a unique physical location within an Azure region.
+- Each Availability Zone represents a unique physical location within an Azure region.
 - Each zone is made up of one or more datacenters equipped with independent power, cooling, and networking.
 - There's a minimum of three separate zones in all enabled regions.
 - The physical separation of zones within a region protects applications and data from datacenter failures.

-Contoso will deploy availability zones as applications require scalability, high-availability, and resiliency.
-For more information, see [Regions and availability zones in Azure](https://docs.microsoft.com/azure/availability-zones/az-overview).
+Contoso will deploy Availability Zones as applications require scalability, high-availability, and resiliency.
+For more information, see [Regions and Availability Zones in Azure](https://docs.microsoft.com/azure/availability-zones/az-overview).

 ### Configure backup